How to Prove Employment Discrimination in Torrance, CA

 Discrimination can affect all aspects of employment, from hiring and promotions to job assignments, training, benefits, and termination.
 It's essential to understand the various forms in which discrimination can manifest, as they are not always obvious or overt.

-Direct Discrimination
+Direct Evidence of Employment Discrimination

 Direct discrimination happens when an employer or supervisor explicitly treats an individual less favorably due to a protected characteristic.
 This type of discrimination is often more apparent and easier to identify.
 For instance: